vbatts/image-spec/layer.md

 ## Applying Changesets

-Layer Changesets of [mediatype](./media-types.md) `application/vnd.oci.image.layer.v1.tar+gzip` are _applied_, rather than simply extracted as tar archives.
+Layer Changesets of [mediatype](./media-types.md) `application/vnd.oci.image.layer.aufs.v1.tar+gzip` are _applied_, rather than simply extracted as tar archives.

-Applying a layer changeset requires special consideration for the [whiteout](#whiteouts) files.
+Applying a layer changeset requires special consideration for the [whiteout](#aufs-whiteouts) files.

-In the absence of any [whiteout](#whiteouts) files in a layer changeset, the archive is extracted like a regular tar archive.
+In the absence of any [whiteout](#aufs-whiteouts) files in a layer changeset, the archive is extracted like a regular tar archive.

 ### Changeset over existing files